xaviershay/pacebot/README.md

 -----------

 Run tests with `bin/test`.
 A CLI is provided for quick ad-hoc testing of parsing and formatting: `pacebot`.
-Run the server using `rackup`, and test it with `curl`:
+Run the server using `bin/dev`, and test it with `curl`:

-     curl -d "text=4:30km" http://localhost:9292
+     curl -d "text=4:30km" http://localhost:9393

 Pacebot also has a web interface that uses [Opal](http://opalrb.org/) to cross-compile Ruby to Javascript.
 By default, tests run against both Ruby and